BloomTech-Labs/labs-spa-starter/README.md

 ## Deploying Your App

-- We recommend you deploy this project using [AWS amplify](https://aws.amazon.com/amplify/).
+- Your front end is to be deployed using [AWS amplify](https://aws.amazon.com/amplify/).
 You can find a step-by-step deployment guide [here](./DEPLOYMENT_GUIDE.md).
+- Your engineering manager will ensure that you have the credentials you need to get your app deployed.

 ## Components